Europe, Russia to launch Mars mission to sample soil for signs of life

 "That is a goal of everybody who works on Mars exploration."

-The Europe-Russia mission hopes to take scientists beyond NASA's finding that the surface of Earth's neighbouring planet had the right mix of elements to sustain life, by drilling 2 metres (6 feet) below its radiation-hit surface for samples.
+The Europe-Russia mission hopes to take scientists beyond NASA's finding that the surface of Earth's neighboring planet had the right mix of elements to sustain life, by drilling 2 meters (6 feet) below its radiation-hit surface for samples.

-"NASA is also drilling, but two centimetres deep," de Groot said, referring to the ongoing Curiosity mission.
+"NASA is also drilling, but two centimeters deep," de Groot said, referring to the ongoing Curiosity mission.
 "It's a completely different story."

 He said the ESA's Mars rover would also be equipped with a much more advanced laboratory than Curiosity has, so would be able to carry out more detailed analysis.